Serhii-Priadkin/MinimalAPIDemo/README.md

-This is a practical course "Introduction to Minimal API (.NET 7)", published by "DotNetMastery" in YouTube
+This is a practical course "Introduction to Minimal API (.NET 7)", published by "DotNetMastery" on YouTube